Coherence-gated quantum devices via real-time weak measurement: Certification integrity: the estimator as security primitive

 Figure~\ref{fig:geometric} quantifies this loophole from $10^6$ Bloch-vector trajectories.
 The mechanism is traced to the $\eta$-independent Rabi drive $\Ox\sigma_x$, which pushes the estimated state equatorially just as hard as the true state, while the weaker ($\propto\!\sqrt{\etaa}$) $\sigma_z$ backaction provides less polar localization.
-On $96.4\%$ of trajectories the Bloch-vector length deficit dominates; on $3.6\%$, the angular shift wins.
+On approximately $96\%$ of trajectories the Bloch-vector length deficit dominates; on the remaining ${\sim}4\%$, the angular shift wins.
+The two decompositions describe the same events: the ${\sim}4\%$ of trajectories on which the angular shift wins are precisely the coherence-overcertification events $\hat{S} > S_\mathrm{true}$ of Table~\ref{tab:overcert}.
+Polar-angle histograms and exceedance probabilities behind these aggregate numbers are shown in Supplementary Information Sec.~S13.